 You’ll usually be notified via email within 3 business days.
 At peak times or if we have questions about the information you’ve provided, it may take a few additional days to review your application and send you a decision.

-- In total, the course will take ~30 hours to complete from start to finish.
-You can choose between a 2-week option (~15 hours per week of work commitment) and a 4-week option (~7.5 hours per week of work commitment).
+- In total, the course will take approximately 30 hours to complete from start to finish.
+Depending on the time of year, you may be able to choose between a 1-week intensive option (~30 hour commitment for the week), a 2-week option (~15 hour commitment per week), and a 4-week option (~7.5 hour commitment per week).

 - Our course durations vary depending upon when you take the course.
-Currently, we offer 2-week sessions over the (northern hemisphere) Summer or 4-week sessions during (northern hemisphere) Fall and Spring to allow a slower pace during the school year.
-Regardless of your selection, both options contain the same program content, sessions, and support.
+Currently we offer 1-week intensive sessions, 2-week sessions, or 4-week sessions depending on the time of year.
+Regardless of your selection, all options contain the same program content, sessions, and support.

-- You have the flexibility to complete the course work on your own schedule, while keeping in mind that all work must be completed before the end of the 2-week or 4-week course you’re enrolled in.
+- You have the flexibility to complete the course work on your own schedule, while keeping in mind that all work must be completed before the end of the 1-week, 2-week, or 4-week course you’re enrolled in.

 - Note that you will continue to have view-only access to the course for 6 months from your course start date.